We respond to odour complaints

 Some businesses, like landfills or composting facilities, must have an EPA licence to operate.
 To keep their licence, a business may have to make sure that odour doesn’t escape their premises.

-Businesses may have to get a works approval if they want to build new facilities, such as:
+Businesses may have to get a development licence if they want to build new facilities, such as:

 - sale yards